elemprod/lptask/README.md

 The scheduler offers the following features:

-* The scheduler's design has been optimized for low power embedded applications.
+* The scheduler's design has been optimized for low-power embedded applications.
 Every architecture decision was made with the goal of performing the required work and putting the the processors back to sleep as efficiently as possible.
-* The platform-specific port function make is easy for developers to take advantage of the sleep, timer and other power reduction mechanisms provided by a particular processor.
+* The platform-specific port function make is easy for developers to take advantage of the sleep, timer and other power-reduction mechanisms provided by a particular processor.
-* The core scheduler module only requires ~1100 bytes of ROM making it well suited for embedded platforms.
+* The core scheduler module only requires ~1100 bytes of ROM making it well-suited for embedded platforms.
-* Tasks are statically allocated providing a fixed compile time memory footprint.
+* Tasks are statically allocated, providing a fixed compile time memory footprint.
 * Each scheduler task only requires 20 bytes of RAM on a typical 32-bit processor.